valentina-b/book-my-wedding-wish/README.md

 ### Conclusion of the Research

-For a life event that is expected to be full of joy and harmony, the reasearch shows otherwise for majority of the participants - newlyweds and guests both.
+For a life event that is expected to be full of joy and harmony, the research shows otherwise for majority of the participants - newlyweds and guests both.
 The wedding planning is already stressful enough and the research shows the happy couple doesn't seem to be as happy with the presents despite the availability of wedding registries.
 This project follows the general UX of other online wedding registries such as [MyRegistry](https://www.myregistry.com/) and [Zola](https://www.zola.com/) with an important twist - a present is submitted with a personal note from the couple explaining why they want